 The town was founded during the ninth century when Baldwin I (also known as Baldwin Iron Arm) established a fortress to protect the two abbeys of Ghent: St Peter’s and St Bavo’s from the Vikings.
 Ghent, like Bruges, has an interesting network of canals and a stunning medieval city centre, and if you were to ask, most Belgians would say they prefer Ghent to Bruges.

-In the 80s, Ghent was completely restored to attract tourists like its neighboring Bruges had done previously.
+In the 80s, Ghent was completely restored to attract tourists like its neighbouring Bruges had done previously.
 The buildings were cleaned, the canals were purified and the industrial areas were repaired.

 Things to see and do in Ghent